 Rules forms, procedures and guidelines, as well as information about applying for a fee reduction or deferral, are subject to periodic change and updating.
-To ensure that you have the most current information, visit our website.
+To ensure that you have the most current information, see our Web Site at www.adr.org.

-AAA-190
+AAA-120